Belly chain

 A belly chain or waist chain is the popular English term for the Indian jewelry called kamarbandh.
+It is also the popular English term for the Egyptian jewelry called hezam.
 The belly chain is a type of body jewelry worn around the waist.
 Some belly chains attach to a navel piercing; these are also called "pierced belly chains".
 They are often made of silver or gold.
 Sometimes a thread is used around the waist instead of a chain.
 The chain may be delicate and thin, or heavy and thick.

 Belly chains are considered auspicious for women in Indian culture.

+In Egyptian culture, belly chains are used for fashion, adornment, and dancing.